burnsbert/ComfyUI-EBU-LMStudio/readme.md

 ## Acknowledgments

 - Initially inspired by the LLM node from CrasH Utils Custom Nodes
-- Thanks to the ComfyUI and LMStudio teams
+- Thanks to the ComfyUI and LM Studio teams

 ## For more help

-See the included example workflow `flux_example_ebu_lmstudio.json` to see how these three nodes can work together for VRAM efficient prompt generation and execution.
+See the included example workflow `flux_example_ebu_lmstudio.json` to see how these three nodes can work together for VRAM efficient prompt generation to image generation with Flux.